jacloar/ComputerGraphics/lab0_setup/README.md

 ## Modify this section

 - How many hours did it take you to complete this lab?
+  - The lab took approximately 1.5 hours of in-class work.
 - Did you collaborate with any other students/TAs/Professors?
+  - Yes, I briefly spoke with student around me and consulted professor Anderson for help.
 - Did you use any external resources?
 (Cite them below)
   - tbd
   - tbd